catalyst/developing-with-cwp/slides/docs/06_IntroToCMSFields.md

 ### Adding an Intro field to Page.php
-The steps to adding the field are 2 fold, the first is to add is as a property of the Page class using the $db array, the next is adding a field to the CMS for the user to enter the information, so..
+The steps to adding the field are 2 fold, the first is to add a property on the Page class using the $db array.
+We will also add a field to the CMS for the user to enter the information.

 ### Adding an Intro field to Page.php